The top 12 questions we get asked

 Big Rock Adventures Ltd is an approved Department of Conservation concessionaire for their canyoning operation.
 Big Rock has six canyons we are able to descend.

-Big Rock Canyons is affiliated with NZOIA (the New Zealand Outdoor Instructors Association) and we actively participate in setting guiding standards in New Zealand.
+Big Rock Canyons is a company member and qualified by NZOIA (the New Zealand Outdoor Instructors Association) and we actively participate in setting guiding standards in New Zealand.